Global Mapper supports loading and exporting a number of 3D Model formats.

 Use Setting for All 3D Models Currently Being Loaded- check this option to skip the dialog and use the same load settings for subsequent 3D models.

 Some 3D model formats support applying image files to the faces of the model for a more realistic looking model.
 Global Mapper will load these texture files if they are included in the model, and they will display in the 3D viewer.
-The 2D Planar map view does not show the textures, and will show solid color faces.
+The 2D Planar map view will show the texture (starting in Global Mapper 20), and at a large scale will also display the mesh structure.

 If Global Mapper is unable to locate the folder that contains the texture files, a prompt will appear to specify the location of the texture folder, or skip loading the texture.